kumarabhirup/glitter/README.md

 ---

 ## How to use Glitter bot

-### Churn Followers
-**Follow people of your interest:** In `settings.js`, you have given a reference to the Twitter handle whose followers are to be followed.
-If yes, then just turn `BULK_FOLLOW` attribute in `settings.js` *ON* and deploy again *(To learn how to deploy second time, scroll down).*

-**Once you have followed the people, unfollow the people who haven't followed you back:** Do this step after 10 days of you following them.
-This will give them some time to follow you back.
-When you want to unfollow the ones who haven't followed you back, then just turn `BULK_UNFOLLOW_UNFOLLOWERS` attribute in `settings.js` *ON* and deploy again *(To learn how to deploy second time, scroll down).* This will start unfollowing those people.

-**Unfollow the people who followed you back:** Do this step after a month or two of you following them.
-This won't let them know that you unfollowed them.
-When you want to unfollow the ones who followed you back, then just turn `BULK_UNFOLLOW_FOLLOWERS` attribute in `settings.js` *ON* and deploy again *(To learn how to deploy second time, scroll down).* This will start unfollowing those people.

 ### Change Settings and Deploy for second time
 To do this, change and set texts as per your desire in `settings.js`.
 If you want to change the account on which bot will function, you need to change APP CONFIG keys in `config.js`.